ghosthamlet/cn_v2v/README.md

 Settings finished, go click Generate.

 #### improve quality
-you can just change the seed, different seed sometimes have very different quality.
+you can just change the seed, different seed sometimes have very different quality in details.

 For test seed, you can upload a important video frame in img2img, and enable `Test settings on a single image, have to upload a image in img2img` in cn_v2v.